Using Pictures

 Practical tips

-• People are often shy about drawing and worried about having to perform.
+- People are often shy about drawing and worried about having to perform.
 Be light and gently supportive.
 Some people will not draw under any circumstances.
-Help them work through the same questions by interview or writing words and phrases on a chart.
+Help them answer the same questions by interviewing or writing words and phrases on a chart.

-• Ask people for verbs and nouns to describe what they need to do to change things from the ‘now’ to the future process.
-Boil these down by voting, “Which are the three verbs and nouns that appeal to you most?”
-Then distil these to find a strategic direction with vitality.
+- Ask people for verbs and nouns to describe what they must do to change things from the ‘now’ to the future process.
+Boil these down by voting, “Which three verbs and nouns appeal to you most?”
+Then, distil these to find a strategic direction with vitality.

 Here is an example of the “pictures” method.